 Messenger Eagle (See Dance for the Earth)

 “For the performance, Messenger Eagle, the Eagle is revered as a messenger to and from the Gods.
-If you are in communication with the Eagle you might receive a message from the Gods or, perhaps, send a message to the Gods.”
+If you are in communication with the Eagle you may receive a message from the Gods or, perhaps, send a message to the Gods.”
 Maida Withers

-Messenger Eagle premiered at Thomas Jefferson stage in Arlington, Virginia, in 1992, as a central part of the evening-length program, Dance for the Earth created by Maida with the Dance Construction Company.
-Dana Tai Soon Burgess represented the Eagle, a central character in the large group choreography with dancers performing with aluminum tubes.
-The silver tubes were discovered in the attic of the home of artist, Hilda Thorpe, the place for storage of Hilda’s objects of art.
-Hilda was anxious for us to look through these remnants and select items to use in performance.
-Many artists at that time were using building materials and other objects to create art.
+Messenger Eagle begins as a solo and, then, continues into Rolling Thunder, a transformation section with the Company in Dance for the Earth.
+Dana Tai Soon Burgess represented the Eagle which defines his important role as a solo figure.
+As Eagle, he then becomes a central character in the large group finale, Rolling Thunder, in choreography with dancers wearing, manipulating, pounding when performing with beautiful silver aluminum tubes.
+The silver tubes were discovered (stored) in the attic of the home of Hilda Thorpe,* admired female sculptor and painter, an important collaborator on Dance for the Earth.
+The attic was the place for safe keeping of Hilda Thorpe’s objects of art.
+Hilda was anxious for us to look through her collection and was anxious for us to select items to use in performance.
+Thorpe made sculpture from materials such as sheet metal, gauze, balsa wood and handmade paper painted with shimmering fields of color.
+Thorpe carried on the proud tradition of the Washington Color School by painting broad areas flooded in color.
+Many artists at that time were using building materials related to architecture and function in buildings to create art.

-The aluminum tubes were exceptional objects, instrument, partners for the work titled Rolling Thunder.
-Tubes, silver colored aluminum, were not only beautiful objects on stage, but had various characteristics and potentials as partners with dancers: dancers put their heads in and sang and made sounds; silver tubes became an eloquent head dress; when tubes were rolled and played (pounded) they created a threatening sound and sound became thunderous – tubes, when played, became the voice of a drum, and in unison, rolling thunder.
-Messenger Eagle – Transformation was performed by Maida Withers Dance Construction Company dancers along with Brazilian dancers for the performance that was part of the United Nation’s Earth Summit (Eco’92) programming in Rio de Janeiro, Brazil.
-This stunning performance was on a large elevated stage on the beach in Rio de Janeiro, sponsored by the Mayor of Rio de Janeiro.
+The aluminum tubes were exceptional objects, instruments, partners for the work titled Rolling Thunder.
+Silver aluminum tubes, were not only beautiful objects on stage, but had various characteristics and potentials as partnering with dancers: dancers put their heads into the tube, sang and made sounds.
+Silver tubes became an eloquent head dress; when tubes were rolled and played (pounded) they created a threatening sound and sound became thunderous.
+Tubes, when played, became the voice of a drum, and in unison, like rolling thunder.

 Artists and Collaborators